mpietrzak/ce2x/README.md

 ## Why

-Because I find compilling original edi-to-xml way to hard and I wanted to be able to quickly tune/make changes to the code by myself.
+Because I find compilling original edi-to-xml way too hard and I wanted to be able to quickly tune/make changes to the code by myself.

 ## License